HomeCommunication4 Strong Ways to Reconnect With Your Husband

 That’s why the answer to grow emotional connection isn’t necessarily to do something big.
 If you start insisting on a date night, for instance, where it’s supposed to be all romantic, you’re almost guaranteed to be disappointed and hurt.
 There’s too much tension there to have the date night go well!
 Instead, it’s better to start with little things to put into your day that can help you connect, and then, once that connection is starting to be there, add some bigger things to your life regularly that are low-stress and low-pressure.

-Read Next on Thriving Marriages Quality Time Quick Tips: Simple Ways to Connect.
+Read Next on Thriving Marriages 7 Ways to Increase Spiritual Intimacy

 But first, a few more truths about how to reconnect with your husband: